 From Alor Setar you can then take a cheap Komuter Train to Butterworth or a bus to either Butterworth or Penang Island (Sungai Nibong Bus Terminal).

-If you take a train or bus to Butterworth, you then have to take a short 15 minute ferry ride over to Penang.
+If you take a train or bus to Butterworth, you then have to take a short 15 minute ferry ride over to Georgetown on Penang Island.

 Another option is to take a ferry from Langkawi to Kuala Perlis.

 This boat trip is the shortest route to the mainland at just one hour and 15 minutes.

 Taking a flight from Langkawi to Penang (LGK to PEN) only takes around 40 minutes and if you book in advance, you can get some reasonably cheap deals.

 It is still the most expensive way to travel from Langkawi to Penang, but if you don't like taking high-speed ferry boats, it is the only option available.

 Air Asia and Firefly are currently the only airlines that operates this route with a number of daily flights.